 Policies that govern healthcare are subjected to change overnight in this unstable political scenario in our country.

-Many people are on the risk of being left without any sort of insurance cover if they don’t take the proper precautions and leave everything on the hands of their insurers or the government.
+Many people are on the risk of being left without any sort of insurance cover if they don’t take the proper precautions and leave everything on the hands of their insurers or the government, and unfortunately learning basic first aid and CPR is not going to protect you from everything life throws at you.

 Tips for Saving Money on Health Insurance